Raymond Begg: Education

 Begg was born in Coolgardie, Australia.
-His father was an accountant and his mother a business manager.
+His father was an accountant and his mother was a business manager.
 He grew up working at a cattle and sheep farm in South Australia.
-He and his family moved to Adelaide in 1900, where he was enrolled into Pulteney Grammar School.
+He and his family moved to Adelaide in 1900, where he was enrolled in Pulteney Grammar School.
 He attended St. Peter's College where he was a classmate of Howard Florey.
-He received his science degree from University of Melbourne in 1923.
+He received his science degree from the University of Melbourne in 1923.

 Before he left for the US, Begg at one point drew a sketch of the aboriginal people of Australia and noticed that their incisors were completely worn down.
 A striking fact he observed was that these aboriginal people had no caries or periodontal disease in their teeth.

 Begg decided to enroll in Angle School of Orthodontia in Pasadena, California in 1924.
 During his stay in California, Edward Angle was developing his Edgewise Appliance after working on the Ribbon arch appliance.
-Begg and Fred Ishii of Japan were the first to treat patients with the edgewise appliance in Angle School of Orthodontia.
+Begg and Fred Ishii of Japan were the first to treat patients with the edgewise appliance at Angle School of Orthodontia.

 In 1925, Begg sailed back to Australia to work with orthodontics on his own patients in Adelaide, South Australia.
-He also took up a position as professor at the University of Adelaide.
+He also took up a position as a professor at the University of Adelaide.
 He eventually retired from this position in 1964.

 Begg initially experimented with Edward Angle's non-extraction therapy but without much success.
 He observed a lot of relapse and treatment results with which he and his patients were not happy.
 In 1928, he decided to start removing teeth and starting seeing better dental aesthetics in his patients.

 When he came back from the US, Begg was using a rectangular wire like Angle.
 However, he made a switch to the round archwire in 1928 and started using that with his brackets.
 In 1933, he usedribbon arch brackets and round arch wires with lighter forces in an orthodontic treatment.
-He is known to have developed the "Australian orthodontic wires" in 1940s when he worked with a metallurgist named Arthur J. Wilcock.
+He is known to have developed the "Australian orthodontic wires" in the 1940s when he worked with a metallurgist named Arthur J. Wilcock.

 Begg married in 1928 and eventually had three children.